midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 ## Project task
  + Analyze the downloaded dataset
  + Examine different visualizations to draw new insights
- + Build Machine Learning classification model to predict heart failure based on clinical, demographic and exersize-related features
+ + Build Machine Learning classification model to predict heart failure based on clinical, demographic and exersize-related features and determine what features have bigger impact on prediction

 ## Dataset review
 The dataset our team will be working on: